The way health care is delivered in hospitals is changing. Yet every medical center must still meet the same standards of exceptional care.

 6 Benefits to Adopting Computer Carts on Wheels for Your Hospital

 Much like an actual cow, medical COWs aren’t exactly beautiful, but they sure are functional.
-There are five main reasons why:
+There are six main reasons why:

 - Add-on availability

 Medical workstations on wheels let doctors, nurses, and other qualified staffers "take the office with them."
 Rather than relying on note taking and memory to log information after seeing a patient, they can roll their desks into patient rooms and document information as they're speaking with them or while analyzing their test results.

 It's this real-time flexibility and improvement in overall operations that have made the hospital an easier, more convenient place to be a staff member or patient.
 It’s also a lot less stressful for staff members who are already juggling several important tasks at once.

 In an outdated setup, a health care provider enters a patient’s room, speaks with the patient, and then retreats to an office or a stationary hall computer to log information.
 Sometimes the data input happens 10 minutes or more after seeing the patient.
 Not only is this inefficient from a time perspective, but it can also be very prone to error.

 By using a medical workstation on wheels: